Xeonkryptos/XeonRobotFrameworkPlugin/README.md

 * Only static code analysis is available for now.
 Dynamic features like described [here](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#dynamic-library-api) isn't supported yet.
 It is planned as an upcoming feature, though.
 Same applies to Python's decorators which modify the function signature.
 * Code completion for object access in Robot's variables isn't possible yet.
-* Resolving of variables in JSON or YAML files isn't possible yet.
 * Python expressions aren't recognized as such yet, so no code completion or inspections are available for them.
 They are just highlighted as a special type of string for now.

 ## Upcoming Features